 The advantages of booking me as your photographer, you get to meet me here in New Zealand, we can discuss your likes and dislikes.
 You can contact me post wedding and I can make any further enhancements to your images, as a professional photographer I:

-Feel secure in using a kiwi photographer , who thinks like you, talks like you and interacts well with your audience and for as little as $1700 on top of the package you will have me by your side delivering New Zealand quality.
+Feel secure in using a kiwi photographer, who thinks like you, talks like you and interacts well with your audience.
+You will have me by your side delivering New Zealand quality.